cockroachdb/docs/v21.1/architecture/distribution-layer.md

 - A sequential RangeID
 - The keyspace (i.e., the set of keys) the range contains; for example, the first and last `<indexed column values>` in the table data KV structure above.
 This determines the `meta2` range's keys.
-- The addresses of nodes containing replicas of the range, with its leaseholder (which is responsible for its reads and writes) in the first position.
+- The addresses of nodes containing replicas of the range.
 This determines the `meta2` range's key's values.

 Because range descriptors comprise the key-value data of the `meta2` range, each node's `meta2` cache also stores range descriptors.

 Range descriptors are updated whenever there are:

 - Membership changes to a range's Raft group (discussed in more detail in the [Replication Layer](replication-layer.html#membership-changes-rebalance-repair))
-- Leaseholder changes
 - Range splits

 All of these updates to the range descriptor occur locally on the range, and then propagate to the `meta2` range.